ilyasa1211/ilyasa1211/README.md

 🧠  These thing makes me curious:

 - ML
-- Game Physics
+- Physics
-- Backend Related, and
+- Backend Stuff, and
 - 🖌️ Drawing

 Those skills are needed for creating my dream games.